What to Pack for Bhutan & Nepal

 - Insect repellent and anti-itch ointment

-—Repellents containing DEET are the most effective against mosquitoes, but please be aware that DEET is a very strong ingredient that can damage plastics, clothing and equipment. - Sunscreen and lip balm (at least SPF30)
+—Repellents containing DEET are the most effective against mosquitoes, but please be aware that DEET is a very strong ingredient which can damage plastics, clothing and equipment. - Sunscreen and lip balm (at least SPF30)

 —To help ease effects of jet lag - Toilet paper

-—As toilet paper is not always available in public restrooms (i.e., at the airport), you may want to keep a roll in your daypack.
-Take out the center roll for easier packing. - Mini tissue packs
+—As toilet paper is not always available in public restrooms (i.e. at the airport), you may want to keep a roll in your daypack.
+Take out the center roll for easier packing. - Anti-bacterial gel or towelettes

 - Dry bags or reusable waterproof bags

-- Electrolyte/flavor crystal packets (optional)
+—For currency conversion - Electrolyte/flavor crystal packets (optional)

 —Can be added to water to replace fluids in case of intestinal illness and/or enhance the taste to encourage hydration. - Quick-drying washcloth